code-distortion/backoff/README.md

 #### Max-Delay

-You can specify the maximum length each base-delay can be.
+You can specify the maximum length each base-delay (which is the delay before [jitter](#jitter) is applied) can be.
 This is useful for preventing the delays from becoming too long.

 > ***Note:*** You'll need to make sure the max-delay you specify matches the unit-of-measure being used.

-> ***Note:*** This is the maximum *base* delay.
-[Jitter](#jitter) may still make the delay longer (if it's [allowed to go over 100%](#custom-jitter-range)).
->
-> The idea is that this will stop multiple clients from synchronising after reaching the max-delay.
-This should be ok because it's still largely what you want.

 ```php
 Backoff::exponential(10)